httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 : The "keyid" parameter corresponds to the "keyid" parameter in the Encryption header field.

-aesgcm128:
+aesgcm:

-: The "aesgcm128" parameter contains the URL-safe base64 [RFC4648] octets of the
-input keying material.
+: The "aesgcm" parameter contains the URL-safe base64 [RFC4648] octets of the input keying material.

 dh: